Chocolate and peppermint is a match made in Christmas heaven, which is why these Chocolate Peppermint Donuts are the heavenliest of all donuts!

 For years – yes, literally, years – I had been convincing myself to purchase donut baking pans.
 I would go to baking supply shops and search them out.
 I’d hold them in my hand and consider whether or not the investment was worth it.

 After all, how often will one make donuts at home?
-I’d ask myself if I really needed to spend the money on a set of donut baking pans just to use them once or twice per year.
+Did I really need to spend money on a set of donut baking pans?
+Would I use them more than just twice a year?
 Then, I’d convince myself that I didn’t have much storage room and eventually, I’d leave the store without them.

 Ever since I broke down and purchased a set of donut baking pans, I can’t stop thinking about making donuts.
-Truthfully, Dear Reader, I will try to find any excuse I can to whip up a batch, but I try not to do so.
-I figure if I can limit the donut making to special occasions only, I won’t feel so guilty for eating so many of them.
+Truthfully, Dear Reader, I will try to find any excuse I can to whip up a batch.
+I try not to do that, though.
+If I can limit them to special occasions only, I won’t feel so guilty for eating so many of them.

 It really doesn’t matter if they are healthier or not when it comes to Christmastime.
-There are only a few occasions that fall within a calendar year which not only allow you to have extra sugar, but actually encourage it!
+There are only a few occasions within a calendar year that encourage extra sugar consumption.
 Christmas is certainly one of those times!

 Whenever I bake donuts, I’m always surprised at how well they turn out in the end.
-I’m not a cake decorator by a long shot, but for some reason, I feel that I can manage the dunking of said donut into the glaze, and topping with sprinkles or candy.
+I’m not a cake decorator by a long shot.
+But, I can manage the dunking of said donut into the glaze, and topping with sprinkles or candy.

 When I was dunking these donuts into the glaze, and topping them with the sprinkles, I thought that the addition of the crushed candy canes to the top of the chocolate glaze might have been too much peppermint for some, so I decided to make some with just sprinkles instead.